pyrocko/lightguide/doc/source/index.md

 lighguide is under active development, expect changes to the API.
 ```

-Lightguide is a Python framework for handling distributed acoustic sensing (DAS) data.
+Lightguide is a package for handling, filtering and modelling distributed acoustic sensing (DAS) data.
+The package interfaces handling and processing routines of DAS data to the [Pyrocko framework](https://pyrocko.org).
-It offers containers and objects for signal processing and analyzing the data.

 ## Example